approov/react-native-cert-pinner/README.md

 A `pinset` utility is provided to help configure the native mdoules for pinning.

 The default setup assumes you are running in your project's home directory.
 The default configuration file is `./pinset.json`, and the default native android project is assumed to be located at `./android`.
-Both these locations may be overriden on teh command line.
+Both these locations may be overriden on the command line.

 #### Command Help